jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (2) Sections 101 to 104 do not affect the operation of any other law that prevents any property from vesting in the Assignee.

 ### 106 Court may order that money due to bankrupt is assigned to Assignee
-(1) The Court may, on the application of the Assignee, order that any money due to the bankrupt, or any money to become due or payable to the bankrupt, is assigned or charged to, or in favour of, the Assignee.
+(1) The court may, on the application of the Assignee, order that any money due to the bankrupt, or any money to become due or payable to the bankrupt, is assigned or charged to, or in favour of, the Assignee.
 (2) The assignment or charge is a discharge to the person who pays the Assignee.

-### 107 Application of section 274 to payments by bankrupt or assignments by Court
+### 107 Application of section 274 to payments by bankrupt or assignments by court
 The Assignee must apply the following payments in accordance with section 274:
   (a) any amount paid by the bankrupt under section 147:
   (b) any amount paid to the Assignee under an order made under section 106.